.

 If you use a non-compliant banner here that does not meet the above requirements, it can get very expensive very quickly in case of warning letters.

-To create a DSGVO compliant / TTDSG compliant cookie banner, simply sign up for free here and go through the automatic scan in Onboarding.
+To create a DSGVO compliant / TDDDG compliant cookie banner, simply sign up for free here and go through the automatic scan in Onboarding.
 This process usually takes 2-3 minutes.

 After that, everything is set up and you can integrate the Cookie Banner script into your site.